Generic Name: hydromorphone extended-release (HYE-droe-MOR-fone)

 Brand Name: Exalgo

 Exalgo is a narcotic pain medicine that may become habit-forming.
 Misuse or abuse can lead to overdose and death.
 Do NOT take more than the recommended dose, take for longer than prescribed, or take more often than prescribed without checking with your doctor.

 Exalgo may cause severe and sometimes fatal breathing problems.
 The risk may be greater when you first start this drug or with any increase in dose.
 Contact your doctor right away if you experience slow, shallow, or difficult breathing.

 Be sure to swallow Exalgo whole.
 Do NOT break, crush, cut, chew, or dissolve Exalgo before swallowing it.
 Do NOT inject or snort Exalgo.
 Doing any of these things could result in very serious side effects, including severe trouble breathing and death from overdose.

 Accidental swallowing of even one dose of Exalgo may be fatal, especially in children.
 Keep Exalgo out of the reach of children.
 Seek emergency medical care right away if another person swallows Exalgo.

 Exalgo is used for:

 Managing severe pain in certain patients.
 Exalgo is only for use when continuous (around-the-clock) treatment is needed for a long time.
 It is only for use when other pain treatments do not treat your pain well enough or you cannot take them.
 Exalgo should only be used by patients who have already been taking other narcotic pain medicine on a regular schedule and are tolerant to its effects.
-Exalgo is not for use right after surgery if you have not already been using narcotic pain medicines, if only occasional or as-needed pain relief is needed, or if the pain is mild or is not expected to last for an extended period of time.
+It is NOT for use right after surgery if you have not already been using narcotic pain medicines, if you need only occasional or as-needed pain relief, or if the pain is mild or is not expected to last for a long time.

 Exalgo is a narcotic (opioid) pain medicine.
 It works in the brain and nervous system to reduce pain.